Table of Contents

 Dan Kaplan

-Dan Kaplan is your friendly neighborhood content marketing leader at Aembit.
-Based in New York but operating remotely, I'm here to tell agentic identity and workload stories meant to educate, inspire – and, if I'm lucky, even entertain.
-Before this, I held a similar role at Google Cloud, which followed stints at Siemplify and Trustwave, where I led content initiatives.
-I planted my roots in cybersecurity as a reporter and editor at SC Media.
-When I'm not conjuring content, you'll find me watching sports, advocating for farm animals and listening to paranormal stories as I'm falling asleep (don't ask).
-I hold a bachelor's degree in journalism from Syracuse University.
+Dan Kaplan is the friendly neighborhood content marketing leader at Aembit.
+Based in New York but operating remotely, he tells stories about agentic identity, workload identity, and cybersecurity that are meant to educate, inspire and, if he’s lucky, even entertain.
+Before joining Aembit, Dan held a similar role at Google Cloud, following stints at Siemplify and Trustwave, where he led content initiatives.
+He planted his roots in cybersecurity as a reporter and editor at SC Media.
+When he’s not conjuring content, he can usually be found watching sports, advocating for farm animals, or listening to paranormal stories as he falls asleep.
+Don’t ask.

 You might also like